aliraza68/Data-Analysis/Project_3/README.md

 In this data-analysis project, I re-analyzed the patient's mortality data, which is behind one of the most important discoveries of modern medicine: Handwashing.
-In this project, I have analyzed the data through various Exploratory Data Analsis (EDA) and statistical operations.
+In Further, I have analyzed the data through various Exploratory Data Analsis (EDA) and statistical operations.